moyiz/perception.nvim/README.md

   - Color inversion.
   - Grayscale.
 - Configurable priority to customize order of appliance.
-- Generate a new Lua colorscheme from the modified colors.
+- Export a new Lua colorscheme from the modified colors without ties to this plugin.

 ## 🔨 Installation